anti-robtop-alliance/gd-account-harvester/README.md

 # gd-account-harvester
 Usage:
-- Account Scraper / Harvester:
+- Account scraper / harvester:
     - `./accharvester --scrape-users [ID to enumerate from] [Workers]`
     - Usernames will be outputed to the terminal or console.
 - Brute force: